tq1/tq1-docs/docs/FAQ.md

 ## System and app

-### My frontend screen keeps loading and in the end I get an error
+### My frontend screen keeps loading and at the end I get an error

 The first thing to do in this case is a logout and login.